nikkijuk/camunda-playground/README.md

 !["talanx1"](pics/camundacon-2018-our-journey-to-the-digital-world-of-insurance-talanx-26-1024.jpg "bpmn as programming model")

-Process is described using BPMN. http://mlwiki.org/index.php/BPMN

-Process flow is executed using workflow engine.

 Service Endpoint can be http (soa, rest) or java or other jvm language (in case bpm engine supports this)

+Some JVM languages to try

+Lisp syntax
-Hmm..
-Ever thought how Camunda BPM works with Clojure?
+- Ever thought how Camunda BPM works with Clojure?
 Someone has https://github.com/tobiasbehr/camunda-clojure

+Kotlin
-But nothing beats community: Here's Kotlin example https://github.com/holunda-io/camunda-springboot-kotlin
+- Nothing beats community: Here's Kotlin example https://github.com/holunda-io/camunda-springboot-kotlin

 ### DMN as programming model